 An Example – Retargeter

 We worked with ReTargeter to redesign the banners they use to drive customer acquisition.
-Their original ads had clickthrough rates on par with display advertising benchmarks, but they weren’t satisfied.
+Their original ads had click-through rates on par with display advertising benchmarks, but the company was not satisfied.
 The goal was to use enhanced design and messaging to really move the needle.
 Below are the before and after for the banners.
-You can see there was intentional emphasis on messaging, clear call to action, and smart design that stood out and communicated the benefits of ReTargeter to the viewer.
+You can see, there was intentional emphasis on messaging, clear call to action, and smart design that stood out and communicated the benefits of ReTargeter to the viewer.

 The result?
-The new banners performed nearly five times better than the original ads, significantly lowering their customer acquisition cost.
+The new banners performed nearly five times better than the original ads, significantly lowering company’s customer acquisition cost.

 If you’re launching a new web application or a service, you likely don’t have a huge marketing budget.
 Therefore, the performance of your friend referral program is critical.
 It’s imperative that companies design viral loops to leverage new customer referrals from their existing customer base.